Skip to content

 The Museum collects and uses personal information to perform its statutory functions.
 These functions include developing, maintaining and exhibiting collections of historical material, conducting research into Australian history, and providing information relating to Australian history through education and public programs.

-Individuals agree to receive information about the Museum in a number of ways, such as via the Museum website, upon registering to use the visitor wi-fi, or by completing hard copy or digital forms and surveys.
-As required by the Australian Privacy Principles, the Museum includes privacy collection notices at the time of collecting personal information, which explains how information may be used.
+Individuals agree to receive information about the Museum in a number of ways, such as via the Museum website, through marketing or promotional activities or by completing hard copy or digital forms and surveys.

 4.2 What types of personal information the Museum collects and what it is used for